What is spiritual direction?

 Spiritual direction is a time and place set aside for you to ask your deep questions: What is my life about?
 Who is God?
 Why am I here?
 Smaller questions are okay too.

 A spiritual director listens to (and with) you as you pay attention to your life, notice how God speaks to you, and discern what invitations God may be sending your way.
 Spiritual direction helps us to keep our eyes and hearts open to the sacred in our everyday life.

 The name “spiritual direction” is somewhat misleading.
 Do you only talk about spiritual stuff?
 Not really.
 God meets us in the ordinary details of our lives when we are paying attention.
 Does a spiritual director tell you what to do?
 No. A spiritual director’s role is actually non-directive.
-Is a spiritual director a guru-type of person, someone who is super holy or super wise?
-No. And we don’t have psychic abilities either.
-At least, I don’t.
-And it’s not part of the job-description.
+“Spiritual companion” is sometimes used in place of the phrase “spiritual director” and might be a more accurate description of the relationship.
+A spiritual companion bears witness to another’s story.

 “Spiritual directors support and encourage directees as they listen and respond to God.”–Jeanette Bakke

 What can I expect in a spiritual direction session?

 What happens in a spiritual direction session may vary from director to director and from person to person.
 I tend to ask my directees how they would like to begin our time together: prayer, a poem, silence, or combination of these?
 My spiritual director always begins our time together by lighting a candle and praying for our time.

 A spiritual director will let you talk about what you need to talk about.
 You can expect to do most of the talking in a session.
 You can expect your director to ask you some questions or to make observations.
 You may spend a portion of your session in prayerful silence if that is what you need.
 Occasionally, your director may suggest a practice to try during your session or at home.